guopeiming/NNSegmentor/config/README.md

 - `padKey` (string) ------ key of pad in vocab.
 You can not change it.
 - `padId` (integer) ------ id of pad in vocab.
 You can not change it.
 - `APP` (integer) ------ digital representation of action append.
 You can not change it.
-- `SEP` (integer) ------ digital representation of action separate.
+- `SEG` (integer) ------ digital representation of action separate.
 You can not change it.
 - `actionPadId` (integer) ------ id of action pad.
 - `EPSILON` (float) ------ threshold for subtraction comparision.
 - `TEST_OOV_NUM` (integer) ------ the number for testing the number of oov in pretrained embeddings.